a-le/db-portal/README.md

 `db-portal`
 ## Project Description
-**db-portal** is a web application (SPA with REST APIs) for querying and managing SQL databases, providing both a backend server and a browser-based interface. for querying and managing SQL databases.
-It supports multiple database engines (ClickHouse, MySQL/MariaDB, MSSQL, PostgreSQL, SQLite, and more), allowing users to run SQL queries, browse data dictionaries, and export data with ease.
-The platform features a unified interface for ETL operations, enabling data copying between various sources and destinations, including databases and files (.json, .xlsx, .csv). db-portal is designed for both solo and multi-user environments.
-Regular users are restricted to the resources assigned to them, while administrators have full access to all connections and data sources.
-The application is highly configurable, secure (JWT authentication, HTTPS support), and lightweight, making it suitable for deployment on Windows, Linux, and other platforms supported by Go.
+**db-portal** is a cross-platform SQL editor with data dictionnary browsing and light ETL features.
+Several DB vendors are supported, as well as CSV, JSON, and XLSX file formats.

+db-portal is designed for both solo and multi-user use.
-Whether you need a simple tool for personal database management or a multi-user solution for your team, db-portal provides a flexible and efficient way to interact.
+Whether you need a simple tool for personal database management or a multi-user solution, db-portal aims to provides a flexible and efficient way to interact.

 ## Demo (old v0.2.0 version)
 ![Loading animation](.github/demo.gif)